5 people, including an 8-year-old, were killed in a shooting at a Texas home

 Police received a call about a shooting around 11:30 p.m. local time in the city of Cleveland, which is less than an hour northeast of Houston, Capers said.

-Four people were found dead inside the house.
-The 8-year-old was pronounced dead at a local hospital.
+Four people — three women and a man — were found dead inside the house, he said.
+The 8-year-old boy was pronounced dead at a local hospital.
 Capers said all five people killed had gunshot wounds to the head, adding that the shooter used an AR-15 style rifle.

-Three others, who were injured, have been transported to a hospital.
+Three others, who were injured, were taken to a hospital.
 Two additional people, who were inside the residence, were evaluated on scene and have since been released, the sheriff's office said in in a statement.

-According to Capers, the suspect responded that it was his property and later walked up to his neighbor's front door with a rifle, the AP reported.
+The suspect responded that it was his property and later walked up to his neighbor's front door with a rifle, Capers told the Associated Press.

 "This is still a very fluid scene and an active investigation," the sheriff's office said.